szvy/ipchecker/README.md

 # ip checker

-a discord bot that will see if a message has an A record of an ip you set, or a cname record (use this on ubg sites)
+a discord bot that will see if a message has an A record of an ip you set, or a CNAME record (use this on ubg sites)

 ### prerequisites